MakeSchool-Tutorials/job-search-navigator/P06-apply/content.md

 ## Negotiating and Signing offers

-When you recieve your offer letter, we'll go into the final phase: negotiating!
+When you receive your offer letter, we'll go into the final phase: negotiating!
 Rarely is it in your benefit to not negotiate for a higher salary, and doing so could net you a 10-20% increase to your starting pay, a signing bonus, or more!
 Not negotiating is leaving money on the table, and allowing the company to pay you the lowest that they think you'll accept.
-Show them you know your value!
+Show them you know your value! **Check out the later chapter in this tutorial around Salary Negotiation as well!**

 > [action]
 >